-The Group committed to providing additional funding of up to £5.5m over a 12 month period from June 2021 to support the strategic and customer proposition development of the Group's JV, UTM, of which £Nil was the remaining commitment as at 31 March 2022 (30 September 2021: £4m).
+The Group committed to providing additional funding of up to £5.5m over an eight-month period from June 2021 to enable the JV UTM to support the business transformation and to meet its regulatory capital and liquidity requirements, of which £Nil was the remaining commitment as at 31 March 2022 (30 September 2021: £4m).
 Further detail on UTM can be found in the JVs and associates section of note 5.2.